UNStats/covid-19-response/content/statistical-programmes/covid19-nso-survey.md

 closed, 90 percent have instructed staff to work from home, and 96 percent have partially or fully stopped face-to-face data collection.

+### Proportion of National Statistical Offices that have partially or fully restricted access to their main office building, by region

 <Box mb={3}>
 <Img
 fluid={props.images[0]}